christivn/proteo-iot-botnet/README.md

 # proteo-iot-botnet
-A simple botnet that attacks IOT devices, have a C&C and the possibility of carrying out targeted attacks
+A simple botnet that attacks IOT devices, have a C&C and the possibility of carrying out targeted attacks.

+The power of PROTEO is based on the modularity of its applications as microservices, and the possibility of having several workers simultaneously.

 # [ IN PROCESS ]